barrettsci/researchwebsite/README.md

-Research website built using minima template
+This is a research portfolio website built using the minima template